The Best 25 Coffee Grinders of 2022

 My Observations

-The Baratza Vario is an interesting option, especially when weighing up your options with the Sette 270 wi below, as they’re almost the exact same price but offer mildly different specialities.
+The Baratza Vario is an interesting choice, especially when weighing up your options with the Sette 270 wi below, as they’re almost the exact same price but offer slightly different specialities.

-The Vario is essentially the same as the extremely popular and more expensive bigger sibling of the Vario, the Forte (which you’ll find a little bit further down this post), with the same 54mm ceramic burrs, and the same big grinding range from 230 to 1150 microns, which brews it a great all-around grinding machine.
-The super-precise control over grind size is also a wonderful feature, and although the Vario doesn’t quite have the same precision here, a total of 200 grind settings (20 micro settings to every 10 macro settings) is a lot of dialing in power.
+The Vario is essentially the same as the very popular and more expensive bigger sibling of the Vario, the Forte (which you’ll find a bit further down this post), with the same 54mm ceramic burrs, and the same big grinding range from 230 to 1150 microns, which makes it a great all-around grinder.
+The super-precise control over grind size is also a great feature, and although the Vario doesn’t quite have the same precision here, a total of 200 grind settings (20 micro settings to every 10 macro settings) is a lot of dialing in power.

-Combining a excellent coffee grinder with perfect coffee will produce the perfect effects.
+Combining a great grinder with excellent coffee will produce the best results.
 This is the coffee that I choose to drink:

 Use discount code CBNC25 for 25% off your first order at Coffeeworks